Search for heavy neutral resonances decaying to tau lepton pairs in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 For the DY component, the SF is measured in a CR defined by the SR criteria except that the \tauh candidate pair's invariant mass $m(\tauh, \tauh)$ is required to satisfy $m(\tauh, \tauh) < 100\GeV$.
 The DY SFs measured for the \tauhtauh channel are $1.11\pm0.10$, $0.96\pm0.09$, and $0.90\pm0.08$ in 2016, 2017, and 2018, respectively.

-The QCD multijet background is estimated with an approach similar to that described in Section~\ref{sec:bkgtaultauh}.
-Again a CR B is selected by the SR criteria except requiring an SS \PGt candidate pair.
-The common requirements for the events in the C and D CRs are $\ptmiss < 30\GeV$, and that the \PGt candidates fail the tight, while passing the very loose, discrimination against jets.
+The QCD multijet background is estimated as follows in an ABCD approach: A CR B is selected by the SR criteria except requiring an SS \tauh candidate pair.
+The common requirements for the events in the C and D CRs are $\ptmiss < 30\GeV$, and that both \tauh candidates fail the tight, while passing the very loose, discrimination against jets.
 Events entering CR C (D) pass the OS (SS) charge requirements.
+To ensure that the sideband selection of passing the very loose and failing the tight $\tauh$ discriminator against jets in the low-\ptmiss sideband does not introduce any bias, the same method was also tested without the additional requirement of $\ptmiss < 30\GeV$, which was introduced to improve the QCD sample purity.
+The results of this test, using the $\tauh$ sideband selection, were found to be statistically compatible with those obtained from the nominal selection, but with improved statistical precision in the sideband region.
+Therefore, the additional discriminator inversion method was adopted for the final result of the QCD estimate.